 The Giro Aether first appeared in 2018 and is still the brand’s top road model available to date since it replaced Giro’s previous flagship model, the Synthe.

-Being top dog also comes with a hefty price tag.
+Being a top dog also comes with a hefty price tag.
 Be prepared to shell out a fair bit of funds to make one your own.
 It’s an expensive item, but can you put a price on your health and added safety?

 You’ll find the Giro Aether on the heads of several professional cycling teams such as Groupama-FDJ (Français des Jeux), NTT Pro Cycling, Team Total Direct Energie, and Israel Start-Up Nation.